-- Legal file folders and hangers.
+- File folders and hangers

-- Other assorted products.
+- Other assorted products

-So come check us out on the east side of Central Receiving.
+Come check us out on the east side of Central Receiving.
 We are in the white building closest to the O'Brien Stadium parking lot in the Facilities Planning and Management Complex.
 Come to the south side of the building; the door is marked.

 Just leave what you have as surplus, sign out and take what you can use.
 There is no charge for this service.
 How long has it been since you got something for free?
 For information, contact Ryan Siegel at 217-581-8395.